Carson is an iOS and Android junkie. Tinkering with new apps and sites keeps her weekends busy.

 Despite its many benefits, Brigit is one of the most expensive cash advance apps available right now.
 Compared to Dave, which only costs $12 a year, Brigit will set you back $120 annually.
 Also, its funding speed is slightly slower than Dave, and you need to match a long list of eligibility criteria.
 Moreover, you need to make more than $1,500 per month to qualify for this app.

 Branch is much more than just another pay advance app.
 It allows you to manage your work life, including switching shifts, chatting with your coworkers, and tracking your work hours.
-In addition to all this, you can get $500 per pay period of $150 per day, depending on the hours you have worked.
+In addition to all this, you can get $500 per pay period in increments of $150 per day, depending on the hours you have worked.

 You don't need to worry about any interest or borrowing fees.
 Plus, it allows you to check your bank account and access multiple services, including monitoring your free credit.
 However, this app doesn't work in a few states, such as Montana, Iowa, Indiana, Vermont, Nevada, and Nebraska.
 Additionally, you can only borrow 10% of your direct deposit for every pay period.

-Affirm is one of the easiest-to-use finance applications that allow you to divide your online purchases so that you can make easy monthly payments.
+Affirm is one of the easiest-to-use finance applications that allows you to divide your online purchases so that you can make easy monthly payments.
 It also works as your virtual credit card with no hidden fees.
 All you need to do is fill out an application on the app for a real-time decision, and choose the payment schedule that suits your work.

 Affirm lets you purchase anything from anywhere.
 Once you install this app and enter your purchase amount, it can set up a monthly payment schedule that meets your spending habits.
-Moreover, you can send money to others using Affirm, which hardly takes a few seconds.
+Moreover, you can send money to others using Affirm, which only takes a few seconds.